enzo-project/enzo-e/doc/source/design/design-inference.rst

 3D Charm++ chare array, where each element of the chare array is a collection of inference arrays containing field data for its region.

-Some synchronization and performance issues that should be addressed in the design include the following:
+Some synchronization and performance issues addressed in the design include the following:

    1. multiple level array "create" requests may be received from intersecting leaf blocks, but the level array element can only be created once
    2. inference arrays tend to be clustered, so level array elements should be distributed across compute nodes to reduce compute and memory load imbalances